-The Parent Company is Care HeathCare Ltd., which owns 80% of the Company's share capital.
-At 31 December 2017, Care Healthcare Ltd shares decreased to be 69.4%.
+The Parent Company is Care HeathCare Ltd. which owns 80% of the Company's share capital, At 31 December 2017.
+Care Healthcare Ltd shares decreased to be 69, 4%, On July 11, 2019, the shareholding of CARE Health Care LTD changed to 38.87%

-On 16 September 2015, Cleopatra Hospital S.A.E. acquired 52.7% of the total shares of Cairo Specialised Hospital.
+On 16 September 2015, Cleopatra Hospital S.A.E. acquired 52, 7% of the total shares of Cairo Specialised Hospital.
 And as of 31 December 2016 Cleopatra Hospital S.A.E share in Cairo Specialised Hospital has changed to reach 53.67% due to the write off of treasury shares.

-On 28 September 2017, the ownership in Cairo specialised Hospital increased to 53.88% due acquisition of shares from the non-controlling shareholders in of Cairo specialised Hospital.
+On 28 September 2017, the ownership in Cairo specialised Hospital increased to 53, 88% due acquisition of shares from the non-controlling shareholders in of Cairo specialised Hospital.